portdeveloper/slot-machine-monorepo/README.md

 5. Push to the branch: `git push origin feature/your-feature-name`
 6. Submit a pull request

+When submitting a pull request, please use the provided PR template.
+For bug reports, please use the bug report template.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.